 - Offer a better gaming experience – you can use them for heavy duty gaming

 - You can even connect them to TVs due to their HDMI ports

 - Laptops are large sized – they may not be the best option for people on the go or those who travel

 - Shorter battery life

 People buy laptops or iPads for three common uses – i.e. professional, student, and general use.
-Therefore, to help you choose the right option, you must think of how you will be using the devices.
+Therefore, to help you choose the right option, you must consider how you will use the devices.

 In addition to the purpose of investing in the device, you want to know how each device works across these three categories.

 For general use at home or work, an iPad may be a better option than a laptop.
 After all, you will not be performing any demanding or complex tasks.
 With a laptop, you can access emails, browse the internet, make calls, and even let your kids play games.